The Best TVs For 2020

 Basically it doesn’t look good.
 But with the 1,2 punch of high dynamic range and a wider palate, you get shades that are much more nuanced with a larger gradation.
 This results in some of the smoothest and most unbelievable images you’ll likely see.

-It basically allows for the darkest colors to get that dark while still keeping other parts light.
-There’s also a smart universal remote that lets you control any devices that happen to be synced with your television.
+OLED basically allows for the darkest colors to get that dark while still keeping other parts light.
+If you’ve never seen OLED in person then you’re in for a treat.

 - 4K resolution